HISTÓRIA GLOBAL DAS UTOPIAS

 Apresentação / Presentation / Présentation

-Scientific committee: Prof. Emiliano Brancaccio (Università del Sannio, Italy), Prof. Carlo Rovelli (Université Aix Marseille, France), Prof. Roberto Esposito (Scuola Normale Superiore, Pisa), Prof. Mauro Farnesi Camellone (Università di Padova, Italy), Prof. Federico Chicchi (Università di Bologna, Italy), Prof. Fabrice D’Almeida (Université Paris Panthéon-Assas), Prof. Enrico Donaggio (Université Aix Marseille, France), Prof. Andrea Fumagalli (Università di Pavia, Italy), Prof. Eli Kramer (University of Wrocław, Poland), Prof. Stefano Lucarelli (Università di Bergamo, Italy), Prof. Viriato Soromenho-Marques (Universidade de Lisboa, Portugal), Prof. Adriana Verissimo Serrão (Universidade de Lisboa, Portugal), Prof. Elettra Stimilli (University “La Sapienza”, Rome Italy), Prof. Andrea Tagliapietra (Università Ca´ Foscari, Venezia, Italy), Prof. Massimiliano Tomba (UC Santa Cruz, USA), Prof. Salvato Trigo – Presidente da Fundação Fernando Pessoa, Prof. Fátima Vieira (University of Porto, Portugal).
+Scientific committee: Prof. Emiliano Brancaccio (Università del Sannio, Italy), Prof. Carlo Rovelli (Université Aix Marseille, France), Prof. Roberto Esposito (Scuola Normale Superiore, Pisa), Prof. Mauro Farnesi Camellone (Università di Padova, Italy), Prof. Federico Chicchi (Università di Bologna, Italy), Prof. Fabrice D’Almeida (Université Paris Panthéon-Assas), Prof. Enrico Donaggio (Université Aix Marseille, France), Prof. Andrea Fumagalli (Università di Pavia, Italy), Prof. Eli Kramer (University of Wrocław, Poland), Prof. Stefano Lucarelli (Università di Bergamo, Italy), Prof. Viriato Soromenho-Marques (Universidade de Lisboa, Portugal), Prof. Adriana Verissimo Serrão (Universidade de Lisboa, Portugal), Prof. Elettra Stimilli (University “La Sapienza”, Rome Italy), Prof. Andrea Tagliapietra (Università Ca´ Foscari, Venezia, Italy), Prof. Massimiliano Tomba (UC Santa Cruz, USA), Prof. Salvato Trigo – Presidente da Fundação Fernando Pessoa, Prof. Fátima Vieira (University of Porto, Portugal), Prof. Alberto Manguel, Prof. Diogo Pires Aurélio (Universidade Nova de Lisboa, Portugal), Prof. Chiara Pussetti (Universidade de Lisboa).

 “The utopia is over there on the horizon.
 I take two steps toward it, and it moves two steps away.
 I walk ten steps, and the horizon moves ten steps away.
 No matter how much I walk, I will never reach it.
 What is the purpose of utopia?
 It is for this: so that I do not stop walking” (F. Birri)